 If your window size or position means you must have cord or chain operated blinds, then the blinds must be fitted with a safety device and the cords and chains will be restricted lengths to comply with regulations.

 Some existing blinds may have cords or chains to operate the blind which could prove hazardous to babies and young children if they can gain access to the blind.
 You don’t have to wait to replace an existing blind to make it safer.
 At the very least keep all cords and chains secured out of reach of babies and young children.
 There are a range of devices to help you.
-Making existing blinds safer is quick, cheap and easy and this web page will show you how:
+EasyCleat products require no drilling and are simply “stuck” onto the window using a high specification adhesive pad.
+Making existing blinds safer is quick, cheap and easy and this web page will show you how.

 If your blind has a looped chain, such as a roller blind, make it safer by using a tensioning device.